Signs missed and steps slowed in Trump’s pandemic response

 On Jan.
 30, the WHO declared the virus a global health emergency while Trump held a packed campaign rally in Iowa.
 The next day, the Trump administration banned admittance to the United States by foreign nationals who had traveled to China in the past 14 days, excluding the immediate family members of American citizens or permanent residents.

 Trump styled it as bold action, but continued to talk down the severity of the threat.
-Despite the ban, more than 400,000 people have traveled from China since that date, according to an analysis by The New York Times.
+Despite the ban, nearly 40,000 people have arrived in the United States on direct flights from China since that date, according to an analysis by The New York Times.

 ‘VERY, VERY READY’